bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kosambi.md

 * Many times he would lose his temper for small negligible mistakes and offend others.
 * He took great pride in his intelligence.
 * His intellect was not matched with humility and because of this he tended to underestimate others.
-* In addition he had a childlike impishness and indulged in teasing people.
 * He was also given to using shock treatment to stir people out of their habitual thinking by taking an extreme stand.
 * He would never attempt to interact or mingle with others and if anyone dared to communicate with him he seemed to disappoint them as far as possible.
 * Kosambi resigned from Ferguson College in 1945.